govau/content-guide/README.md

 docker build -t content-guide .
 ```

 And run it while in the `content-guide` directory.
-This will resolve all application dependencies and serve over port 80 while watching over local changes.
+This will resolve all application dependencies, serve over port 80 and watch over local changes.
 ```
 docker run --rm --volume="$PWD:/workdir" -p 80:4000 -it content-guide
 ```

+Point your browser to your docker host, eg `http://localhost/content-guide/`

 #### Option 2: DIY